yusuke-dna/cadnano-tools/README.md

 This repository contains several microtools designed to enhance the functionality of cadnano, a popular software for designing DNA nanostructures.

 ## Setup Script
-This repository includes a `setup.py` script to automate the setup of a virtual environment and installation of necessary packages.
+`setup.py` is a script to automate the setup of a virtual environment and installation of necessary packages.
 This script ensures that all dependencies, including `cadnano2` and `pywin32` (for Windows), are installed in an isolated environment.

 ### How to Use